 Since the Rhythm Tee doesn't have any vulnerable thin mesh panels, it can withstand a variety of uses without pilling and doesn't retain the same odor as polyester competitors.
 The breathability, moisture-wicking, and odor control benefits of high-performance merino wool fibers drafted over the durability and stretch retention of a nylon fabric core make for a fantastic running shirt.
-This versatility does come at a higher price that might be more than some folks are looking to spend on a running shirt, but if you can swing it, we don't foresee you being sorry you did.
+This versatility does come at a higher price than some folks are looking to spend on a running shirt, but if you can swing it, we don't foresee you regretting the decision.

 Read Review: Black Diamond Rhythm Tee

 Best for Comfort

 Vuori Strato Tech

 Like a gentle breeze delivering soft silky comfort, the Vuori Strato Tech flows with movement.
 We have tested some incredibly comfortable shirts, with similar poly stretch blends, and this one washes them all away.
 The 94% polyester and 6% spandex blend makes the relaxed-fitting shirt stretchy, and the high level of comfort makes it one of our favorite shirts not only for running but for yoga, rock climbing, hiking, and mountain biking as well.
 And sleeping, don't forget that, as this shirt makes 900 thread count Egyptian cotton feel rough to the touch.

 It's important to know that this shirt isn't as breathable or as lightweight as some of the other models in our fleet.
 The fabric weave is tighter, making for a high level of comfort but not as much airflow.
 Soft and slightly heavier means that it feels warm under other layers but may not be fit for high output cardio on sweltering days.
 That said, it dries quickly and maintains good odor resistance.

 Read review: Vuori Strato Tech